 This summary table contains detailed information about research studies.
 Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
 However, they should be viewed with some caution.
 In order to read and interpret research tables successfully, it is important to understand some key concepts.
 Learn how to read a research table.

 Introduction: Lumpectomy (also called breast conserving surgery) plus radiation therapy is as effective as mastectomy in treating early breast cancer (see Table 37).
 However, rates of these procedures vary by region in the U.S. The lowest rates of mastectomy (and thus, the highest rates of lumpectomy) are on the East and West Coasts, with the highest rates in the Northeast [1-3].
 The table below shows the differences in U.S. mastectomy rates for women ages 65 and older.

 Mastectomy for Breast Cancer by State, 2012(among women enrolled in Medicare) View an interactive map of these mastectomy rates.

 District of Columbia

-However, differences in rates also can occur when women who are candidates for lumpectomy are not encouraged by their health care providers to have the procedure.
-Learning about your surgery options and talking with your provider about which treatments are best for you can help you feel confident that you are getting the best care possible.
+Differences can also occur when women do not understand the risks and benefits of lumpectomy and mastectomy.
+Lumpectomy plus radiation therapy is not an option for all women.
+Talk with your health care provider about whether it is an option for you.
+Learning about the risk and benefits of your surgery options and talking with your provider about which treatments are best for you can help you feel confident that you are getting the best care possible.
 You should never hesitate to seek a second or even a third opinion from providers at different hospitals or practices.

 Learn more about lumpectomy and mastectomy.